-Summer delights in the gardens at Hinton Ampner
+Summer gardens at Hinton Ampner

 With meandering paths, flower-filled avenues and hidden dells to discover, Hinton Ampner's garden is the perfect place to while away a summer's afternoon.